-Should the Company derive income from sources other than the approved enterprise program, such income will be taxable at regular corporate tax rate, which is 36%.
+Should the Company derive income from sources other than the approved enterprise program during the relevant period of benefits, such income will be taxable at regular corporate tax rate, which is 36%.

 The Company is entitled to claim accelerated depreciation for a period of five years in respect of property and equipment of its approved enterprise program.
 The Company has not utilized this benefit to date.